gostan99/ai_briefing_bot/docs/architecture.md

 1. **Upload event**: WebSub notifies us; we upsert the channel/video record and mark the transcript job `pending`.
 2. **Transcript fetch**: The transcript worker calls `youtube-transcript-api`.
 Captions are stored or retried with exponential backoff.
-3. **Metadata enrichment**: Once captions exist, the metadata stage scrapes the public watch page for tags and the raw description, cleans it (LLM-assisted), and persists tags/hashtags/sponsors/URLs.
+3. **Metadata enrichment**: Once captions exist, the metadata stage scrapes the public watch page for tags and the raw description, cleans it, and persists tags/hashtags/sponsors/URLs.
-4. **Summary generation**: The summariser worker feeds the transcript + cleaned metadata into the OpenAI-compatible API and stores TL;DR/highlights/quote/topics.
+4. **Summary generation**: The summariser worker feeds the transcript plus cleaned metadata into the OpenAI-compatible API and stores TL;DR/highlights/quote/topics.

 ## 2. Detailed Stages

 ### 2.1 Channel Registry (`/channels`)
 - Normalises channel identifiers (`UC…`, `/channel/…`, `@handles`, etc.); handle lookups require the YouTube Data API via `APP_YOUTUBE_API_KEY`.
-- Persists tracked channels and ensures WebSub subscriptions are registered.
+- Persists tracked channels and ensures WebSub subscriptions are registered via the hub.
 - Removing a channel cascades to associated videos and summaries via foreign-key deletes.

 ### 2.2 YouTube Webhook (`/webhooks/youtube`)